valory-xyz/open-autonomy/docs/questions-and-answers.md

 </details>

 <details><summary>How do services communicate with other services?</summary>
-Services use a native message protocol based on protobuf that allows them to have arbitrary message based communication between compatible agents in the network.
-This network is called Agent Communication Network (ACN).
-When a service needs a more complicated message flow than request-response (e.g. some extended dialogue like FIPA) they can express it as a protocol and deliver the messages via the ACN.
+Services use a native message protocol based on protobuf that allows them to have arbitrary message-based communication between compatible agents in the network.
+The network they use for this is the Agent Communication Network (ACN), and protocols define the structure of communication flow, ranging from simple atomic request-response pairs to arbitrarily complicated dialogues (e.g. FIPA).
 To communicate with traditional services, agents can both make API calls and expose REST APIs.
 </details>

 <details><summary>What happens when agents are deployed?</summary>